 Other appropriate safety and health precautions to assure protection of all personnel on the site.

 Whenever possible, this briefing shall be given to all personnel on-site including both railroad and contractor employees.
-However, if only the foreman of railroad or contractor personnel is given this briefing, the foreman must acknowledge that none of their employees will commence work around hazardous materials until those employees have been properly briefed and apprised of the site hazards.
+However, if only the foreman of railroad or contractor personnel is given this briefing, the foreman must acknowledge that none of his or her employees will commence work around hazardous materials until those employees have been properly briefed and apprised of the site hazards.

 G. On-Site Coordination and Organization

-This section identifies key Short Line Railroad, contractor, and other personnel at the site.
+This section identifies key short line railroad, contractor, and other personnel at the site.